-With its magnificent landmarks, rolling hills and vibrant neighborhoods there are some amazing photo locations in San Francisco.
-From the incredible views of the Golden Gate Bridge to the beautiful piers along the Embarcadero to the lively Castro district there is a fantastic variety of places to photograph in San Francisco.
-We know the city well from our West Coast days and have returned many times since, each time discovering more and more awesome San Francisco photo locations.
+With its magnificent landmarks, rolling hills and vibrant neighbourhoods there are some amazing photo locations in San Francisco.
+From the incredible views of the Golden Gate Bridge to the beautiful piers along the Embarcadero to the lively Castro district, there is a fantastic variety of places to photograph in San Francisco.
+We know the city well from our West Coast days and have returned many times since each time discovering more and more awesome San Francisco photo locations.
 For those of you planning a San Francisco trip we’ve put together our list of the best photo locations in San Francisco as a guide for your visit.

 Map of the Best San Francisco Photo Locations

 The below map includes our favorite San Francisco photo locations for easy reference.

 How to Use This Google Map: Click on the grey star at the top of the map and this map will be added to your Google Maps account.
 You can then view it on your phone or computer in Google Maps by clicking on the menu button, going to “Your Places” and selecting this map.
 We use these maps all the time as you can set out your itinerary ahead of time and quickly reference the saved maps.

 The San Francisco haze and fog!

 Anyone who has spent time in San Francisco will be well acquainted with the haze that descends over the city on an almost daily basis.
 This means that good photography conditions can be hard to come by in San Francisco, even on sunny days.